Ben-L-Stats/BITsurv/README.md

 ## Documentation
-The documentation for the four main functions `dsinib`, `psinib`, `qsinib`, and `rsinib` can be assessed in R by typing
+The documentation with examples can be assessed in R by typing
 ```
-?dsinib
-?psinib
-?qsinib
-?rsinib
+#The two main functions are:
+?BIT.surv
+?BIT.plot

+#Additional functions include:
+?BIT.TS.PAVSI
+?BIT.TS.TFT
+?Fit.curve.plot